vn971/macro-format/README.txt

 * macro invocation of `debug(1,2)` in the origin project got expanded to: print(1); print(", "); println(2);
-This is obviously wrong in a multi-threaded system.
+Which is obviously wrong in a multi-threaded system.
 Our implementation keeps the parameters together.

 Summing the above, I thought it would be useful to write my own implementation,